Hurricane Henri: United States

-Governor of Massachusetts Charlie Baker held a press conference on August 20.
+The Governor of Massachusetts Charlie Baker held a press conference on August 20.
 He activated 1,000 members of the Massachusetts National Guard to assist with water rescues.
 In Newport, Rhode Island, a beach and a road were set to be closed.
 Public Services crews were ordered to be on standby to respond to fallen trees.
 The Connecticut Department of Energy and Environmental Protection ordered campgrounds in the state to be closed from August 21 to August 23.

 On August 20, Governor Ned Lamont of Connecticut declared a state of emergency ahead of the arrival of the storm.
 Mandatory evacuations were ordered in several communities.
 Storm surge, flash flooding, and high winds widespread throughout a large area were of the utmost concern preceding Henri's arrival.
 Hundreds of flights were delayed or cancelled at major airports across LaGuardia, John F. Kennedy, Logan, and Newark.
 Public transit including railway and ferries were suspended in these regions as well.
-On Long Island, the entire Greenport Branch and portions of the Montauk Branch were suspended.
+On Long Island, service along the entire Greenport Branch and portions of the Montauk Branch of the Long Island Railroad were suspended.
 All state parks south of Interstate 84 in New York were shut down.
 Inland residents were reminded that they could be hit hard as well coastal communities.
 Tractor trailers were banned from driving on Interstate 95 in Connecticut at 15:00 UTC on August 22.
 Shelters were opened around New England.
 In Massachusetts, storm barriers abroad were closed to protect from potential flooding.
 Henri was expected to move to a stall over the Connecticut–New York border, highly exacerbating floods in the areas.

 New Jersey Governor Phil Murphy urged people to stay home during the storm, and advising people to look out for flooding and power lines.
 He made comparisons to Hurricane Sandy of 2012, which destroyed the state's coast, being thankful that Henri was not as bad as it was previously anticipated.
 His biggest concern was flooding in the state.
 President Joe Biden deployed the Federal Emergency Management Agency to help preparation efforts for Henri's damage on August 22.
 He also spoke with the governors of Connecticut, Rhode Island, and New York, warning about the damage that could be done by the storm.
 The NHC placed most of the Northeast under a flooding risk from August 22 through early August 24, warning of heavy flooding in Poconos, northern New Jersey, New York City, the Catskills, Connecticut, and western Massachusetts.
 The entire risk zone was expected to see 3-6 in of rain, with isolated double-digit totals.
 Flash flood watches remained in place as Henri slowed down over New England.

 Up to 33 million people were still under flood warnings on August 23.